WHERE YOUR CHILDREN and family COME FIRST

 Parental Responsibility is the determination as to which parent, or both, shall have the authority for all major decisions that affect the children.
 Major decisions include, but are not limited to, decisions about the children's education, non-emergency healthcare, and religious training.
 More often than not, this authority is shared, but in some cases, it is in the best interest of the children to have one or the other parent make all or some of those decisions.

 Time Sharing is the time that each child spends with the other parent (meaning over-night).
 The Courts want what is best for the child, and in general, that means as much time as possible with each parent.
 Timesharing will be set up in a Parenting Plan.
 This Parenting Plan will outline which parent will exercise timesharing and when, communication, transportation, school determination, medical costs, extracurricular activities, and holiday (among other issues).
 The Parenting Plan, once in place, cannot be changed (accept by agreement) unless there has been a substantial change of circumstance that wasn't anticipated at the time the Final Judgment or Agreement was entered into.
-Child support amounts will be directly tied to the amount of timesharing each party exercises.
+Child support amounts will be directly tied to the amount of timesharing each party exercises and the incomes of each parent.

 E - Equitable Distribution - ANYTHING (asset or liability) acquired during the marriage is deemed marital, no matter whose name it is in.
 There are exceptions for things like gifts or inheritances from others, but there are strict rules regarding whether these are considered non-marital or not.
 This is really a matter of it's not yours, or mine, it's "ours".
 Marital assets and liabilities will be distributed so that you and your spouse receive approximately the same amount of assets/liabilities.